SimplyBinary/simplybinary.github.io/content/classes/Git-for-Teams.md

 rsvpCloseDate: "2015-10-16T09:00:00-04:00"
 rsvpOpenDate: "2015-07-21T19:10:58-04:00"
 startDate: "2015-11-06T09:00:00-04:00"
-tagline: "If you or your team is struggling to use Git effectively or If you know you could get more from your VCS, this class is for you."
+tagline: "If you or your team is struggling to use Git effectively or if you know you could get more from your VCS, this class is for you."
 title: "Git for Teams"
 venu: "OpenWorks"
 noindex: false